DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |RecentApplications| replace:: Go to the Recent Apps screen.
 .. |RemoteDisplay| replace:: Switch to `the remote braille display`_.
 .. |RemoveShortcut| replace:: Remove a shortcut from `the home screen`_.
-.. |ResetHighlightedTyping| replace:: Turn off all of the highlighted typing styles.
 .. |ResetSettings| replace:: Reset the B2G settings to their default values.
 .. |RestoreSettings| replace:: Restore the B2G settings to their most recently saved values.
 .. |ReversePanningOff| replace:: Turn off `reverse panning mode`_.